pedvide/simetuc/README.rst

    -  Simulate the concentration dependence of the dynamics or the steady state.

 -  All results are plotted and saved in the .hdf5 format.
+A summary of the results is saved as a text file.
 -  For all options ``--average`` uses standard average rate equations instead of microscopic ones.